nicholasndolo/product-supply-app/README.md

 ### Technology Used
 * HTML- was used to develope the structure of the pages.
- * The app uses Sinatra API backend that uses Active Record to access the database.

 * CSS- was used to style the User Interface.
 *React JS was used to code the component strutures of the application